Felienne/LiveSpreadsheets/paper.md

 Despite their widespread success, there are some limitations to spreadsheets.
 Previous work [@Jone2003] has described the idea of allowing users to add user-defined functions (UDFs) with spreadsheet formula syntax.
 This seems to be a powerful addition that unfortunately has not made it so common spreadsheet implementations yet.
 Of course, UDFs can already be implemented with Visual Basic for Applications in Excel, however, this breaks the concept of liveness as the VBA code has to be compiled.
 Furthermore, also the directness property [@Malo95] is somewhat lost as the VBA code has to be edited in a separate window.

 ### Loops and fixed points
 While it is possible to have spreadsheet systems like Excel calculate fix points, currently, users need to enable special settings to achieve this, as shown in Figure 1.
-Spreadsheet systems would be more powerful if such features would be expressable with formula syntac rather that with options.
+Spreadsheet systems would be more powerful if such features would be expressible with formula syntax rather that with options.

 ![*Excel 2010 for Windows showing the property which enables iterative calculation*](images/iterative.PNG)